AgainstEntropy/StreamDiffusionIO/README.md

 # StreamDiiffusionIO

-StreamDiiffusionIO's pipeline design is based on [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion), but especially allows using different text prompt on different samples in the denoising batch.
+StreamDiiffusionIO's pipeline design is based on [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion), but especially allows using different text prompt on different samples in the denoising batch respectively but consistently.

-A natural application of StreamDiiffusionIO is to render text streams into image streams, as in [kanji](https://github.com/AgainstEntropy/kanji).
+A natural application of StreamDiiffusionIO is to render text streams into image streams, as in [Streaming Kanji](https://github.com/AgainstEntropy/kanji).

+## Features

+- [ ] Streaming with LDM
+- [x] Streaming with LCM

 ## Installation